GenericMappingTools/gmt/doc/rst/source/events.rst

    Implied evolution of one symbol's color intensity as a function of time given the time-knots from **-Es** and the intensities from **-Mi**.
-Here we seek to whiten the symbol during the event arrival, as well as darken it during a permanent code phase.
+Here we seek to whiten the symbol during the event arrival, as well as darken it during a permanent coda phase.

 Next, for finite events you may wish to either fade them out completely or simply fade them to a constant but still visible transparency; this future stage